Millennium Sapphire (MSTO) Trading 0% Lower This Week

-Millennium Sapphire (MSTO) traded flat against the US dollar during the 24 hour period ending at 0:00 AM E.T. on January 5th.
-Millennium Sapphire has a market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-In the last week, Millennium Sapphire has traded down 0% against the US dollar.
-One Millennium Sapphire token can now be bought for approximately $0.17 or 0.00000604 BTC on major cryptocurrency exchanges.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24 hour period ending at 13:00 PM E.T. on January 7th.
+Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+One Millennium Sapphire token can now be purchased for approximately $0.17 or 0.00000604 BTC on major cryptocurrency exchanges.
+During the last seven days, Millennium Sapphire has traded down 0% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.